knqyf263/go-plugin/README.md

 }
 ```

-**NOTE:** the service for host functions mut be defined in the same file where other plugin services are defined.
+**NOTE:** the service for host functions must be defined in the same file where other plugin services are defined.

 Let's say `Greeter` is defined in the same file as `HostFunctions`.
 Then, `Load()` will be able to take `HostFunctions` as an argument as mentioned later.